-(1) Receipts of a person in the business of operating a trailer park from the rental of a space for a manufactured home or, on or after July 1, 1998, a recreational vehicle for a period of under one month are subject to the gross receipts tax.

-(2) Receipts of a person in the business of operating a trailer park from the rental of a space for a manufactured home or, on or after July 1, 1998, a recreational vehicle for a period of over one month are deductible from gross receipts.

-(3) Example 1: X owns and operates a trailer park located in the state of New Mexico.
+- (1) Receipts of a person in the business of operating a trailer park from the rental of a space for a manufactured home or, a recreational vehicle for a period of under one month are subject to the gross receipts tax. - (2) Receipts of a person in the business of operating a trailer park from the rental of a space for a manufactured home or, a recreational vehicle for a period of over one month, qualify for the deduction granted by Section 7-9-53 NMSA 1978. - (3) Example 1: X owns and operates a trailer park located in the state of New Mexico.
 Y rents a trailer space for Y's manufactured home from X on April 15 on a month-to-month basis.
 Y pays one-half month's rent at that time and signs an agreement to pay rent in advance for each subsequent calendar month.
 Y pays May's rent on April 29.
-X may deduct all the receipts from the rental of trailer space to Y because the receipts are from the rental of a space for a manufactured home for over one month.

-(4) Example 2: X owns and operates a trailer park located in New Mexico.
+X may deduct all the receipts from the rental of trailer space to Y because the receipts are from the rental of a space for a manufactured home for over one month. - (4) Example 2: X owns and operates a trailer park located in New Mexico.
 X leases a trailer space to Y for Y's manufactured home for one year, taking a month's rent in advance.
 During the third week of the lease period and prior to 30 consecutive days of the lease term, Y breaks the lease and moves out.
-X may still deduct the rent received from Y covering the first month's occupancy if X is entitled to keep the rent attributable to the portion of the month in which there was no occupancy and if X does not rent that space to anyone else prior to the expiration of the first month.

-(5) Example 3: X owns and operates a trailer park in New Mexico.
+X may still deduct the rent received from Y covering the first month's occupancy if X is entitled to keep the rent attributable to the portion of the month in which there was no occupancy and if X does not rent that space to anyone else prior to the expiration of the first month. - (5) Example 3: X owns and operates a trailer park in New Mexico.
 Y does not enter into a lease with X but places a manufactured home in the trailer space as a tenant at will.
 After a period of three weeks X tells Y to move from the trailer park.
-X may not deduct the receipts derived from the rental of a trailer space to Y because the rental was for a period of less than one month, and X has no legal right to receive additional rent from Y.

-C. Rental of a house trailer:

-(1) This version of Paragraph (1) of Subsection C of Section 3.2.211.8 NMAC is applicable to transactions occurring or receipts received on or after July 1, 1998.

-(2) This version of Paragraph (2) of Subsection C of Section 3.2.211.8 NMAC is applicable to transactions occurring or receipts received on or after July 1, 1998.

-(3) This version of Paragraph (3) of Subsection C of Section 3.2.211.8 NMAC is applicable to transactions occurring or receipts received on or after July 1, 1998.

-D. Municipal lodgers and room tax: Receipts of a hotel, motel, rooming house, campground, guest ranch, trailer park or similar facilities subject to the gross receipts tax do not include amounts paid to a municipality which has enacted by local ordinance a municipal lodgers or room tax pursuant to Sections 3-38-13 through 3-38-24 NMSA 1978.

-E. Utility sales by landlord: Receipts of lessors of real property from leasing real property when the leases include separately stated amounts for natural gas, electricity or water conveyed as a condition of the lease of the real property to the lessee are deductible under Section 7-9-53 NMSA 1978.
-Receipts of trailer parks from space rentals which include separately stated amounts for natural gas, electricity or water sold as a condition of the lease to occupants may be deducted under Section 7-9-53 NMSA 1978 only if the rental is for a period of at least one month.

-F. Rooming houses: Receipts by operators of rooming houses from lodgers, guests, roomers or occupants are not receipts from leasing real property and, therefore, are subject to the gross receipts tax.
+X may not deduct the receipts derived from the rental of a trailer space to Y because the rental was for a period of less than one month, and X has no legal right to receive additional rent from Y. - C. Municipal lodgers and room tax: Receipts of a hotel, motel, rooming house, campground, guest ranch, trailer park or similar facilities subject to the gross receipts tax do not include amounts paid to a municipality which has enacted by local ordinance a municipal lodgers or room tax pursuant to Sections 3-38-13 through 3-38-24 NMSA 1978. - D. Utility sales by landlord: Receipts of lessors of real property from leasing real property when the leases include separately stated amounts for natural gas, electricity or water conveyed as a condition of the lease of the real property to the lessee are deductible under Section 7-9-53 NMSA 1978.
+Receipts of trailer parks from space rentals which include separately stated amounts for natural gas, electricity or water sold as a condition of the lease to occupants may be deducted under Section 7-9-53 NMSA 1978 only if the rental is for a period of at least one month. - E. Rooming houses: Receipts by operators of rooming houses from lodgers, guests, roomers or occupants are not receipts from leasing real property and, therefore, are subject to the gross receipts tax.
 A dormitory, fraternity or sorority house is a rooming house.

-[12/5/69, 3/9/72, 11/20/72, 3/20/74, 7/26/76, 3/16/79, 6/18/79, 5/3/80, 4/7/82, 5/4/84, 4/2/86, 11/26/90, 3/19/92, 11/15/96, 12/15/98, 7/30/99; 3.2.211.8 NMAC - Rn, 3 NMAC 2.53.8 & A, 5/31/01]